Subchapter G. SIMPLIFIED PROGRAM FOR SMALL

 § 245.603.
 General storage tank facility requirements.

-(b) The owner/operator of aboveground storage tank facilities is responsible to assure that appropriate security measures and procedures based on the facility location are established and implemented to protect the environment and the public.
+(b) The owner and operator of a storage tank facility are responsible to assure that appropriate security measures and procedures based on the facility location are established and implemented to protect the environment and the public.
 These security measures may include, but are not limited to, fencing, lighting, access control, locked entrances and securing of valves, drains and dispensers.

 § 245.604.
 Referenced organizations.